 In promoting and supporting Indigenous awareness, cultural competency, and mutual respect, it is our goal with this blog to provide a reliable resource for people seeking information.
-In this article we have a selection of phrases and questions that should avoided - whether in company of Aboriginal individuals or not.
+In this article, we have a selection of phrases and questions that should be avoided - whether in the company of Indigenous individuals or not.

-There are many, many more culturally offensive phrases and colloquialisms that target other groups but as our focus is Aboriginal Peoples in Canada, we have accumulated a list that specifically targets Aboriginal people.
+There are many, many more culturally offensive phrases and colloquialisms that target other groups but as our focus is Indigenous Peoples in Canada, we have accumulated a list that specifically targets Indigenous people.

 Here you go - but beware, some may surprise you:

 There is still a widely held perception that the Americas were essentially empty when Columbus arrived in 1492 to “discover” the New World.
 Here’s an article with a short video clip of mine regarding Christopher Columbus and his “discovery” of America.

 This salutation has the potential to trivialize both the hereditary chief who has the power passed down from one generation to the next along bloodlines or other cultural protocols and the elected chief who is chosen by band members.
 Being called "Chief" can make people feel very uncomfortable, especially if they are not chiefs.

 "Too many chiefs, and not enough Indians"

 A very good friend helped us with colloquialism.
 He tells a story about a meeting he attended in the course of his consulting work with a large organization.
 The organization had many people from many different departments working on a relationship-building initiative.
 During the multi-meetings, it became evident that direction was lacking.
 Our friend then said “We have a problem.
 It seems to me that we have too many chiefs and not enough Indians.”